Russian sanctions hurting small Italian fashion producers - NewsBreak

 Russian sanctions hurting small Italian fashion producers

-Fine Italian knitwear packed in boxes addressed to retailers in Moscow, St. Petersburg and Kursk sit stacked in a Lombardy warehouse awaiting dispatch.
-Although not subject to sanctions to punish Russia for invading Ukraine , the garments are not likely to ship any time soon.
+BRESCIA, Italy (AP) — Fine Italian knitwear packed in boxes addressed to retailers in Moscow, St. Petersburg and Kursk sit stacked in a Lombardy warehouse awaiting dispatch.
+Although not subject to sanctions to punish Russia for invading Ukraine, the garments are not likely to ship any time soon.

 Missing payments from the Russian retailers who ordered the garments are piling up due to restrictions tied to the banking sector, putting pressure on small fashion producers like D. Exterior, a high-end knitwear company with 50 workers in the northern city of Brescia.